Assignments

 Empirical Exercises

 There are four prepared empirical exercises.
 Three of the excercises focus on central causal inference strategies (difference-in-differences, instrumental variables, or regression discontinuity), and the fourth exercise considers the analysis of competition in healthcare, including demand estimation.
-You must select one exercise to complete throughout the semester no later than January 29, and note your selection on the Exercises tab of our shared Google Sheet.
+You must select one exercise to complete throughout the semester no later than January 29, and note your selection on the exercises tab of our shared Google Sheet.
 No more than two students per exercise.

 Each exercise requires a good amount of your time outside of class to get the data in working order and implement the relevant identification strategy and econometric estimator.
 Raw data for each exercise will be provided on our class OneDrive folder, the link to which is on Canvas, or via the paper’s online replication package.
 For more details on each exercise and on the requirements for submission, see here.
+Your final submission is due on the last day of class, April 23.

 “Excellence” Blueprint